 where the Managing Authority has evidence on the Lead Beneficiary or any related entity or person, of substantial errors, irregularities or fraud in the award procedure or the performance of the grant, this also applies to the Beneficiaries and agents of the Lead Beneficiary;

 In the cases referred to in sub-points 4), 5) and 10) above, any related person shall mean any natural person with powers of representation, decision-making or control in relation to the Lead Beneficiary.
-Any related entity shall mean in particular any entity which meets the criteria laid down by article 1 of the Seventh Council Directive n° 83/349/EEC of 13 June 1983.
+Any related entity shall mean in particular any entity which meets the criteria laid down by article 1 of the Seventh Council Directive n 83/349/EEC of 13 June 1983.

 The Lead Beneficiary who has made false declarations, has made substantial errors or committed irregularities and fraud, or has been found in serious breach of its contractual obligations may be excluded from all contracts financed by the Managing Authority for a maximum of five years from the date on which the infringement is established, as confirmed following the adversarial procedure with the Lead Beneficiary.
 This period can be extended to 10 years in the event of a repeated offence within 5 years of the date referred above.